tegonal/minimalist/README.md

 was set up for this combination.
 Also `OrderedArgsGenerator` are limited by profile/env but introduce an own limit in addition.

-Following a few examples for `ArbArgsGenerator` as well (import and enum definition omitted, as it is the same as above):
+Following a few examples for `arb` as well (import and enum definition omitted, as it is the same as above):

 <code-arb-1>